University of Warwick

 Areas of Specialization

-19th-Century European Philosophy, Aesthetics, Ethics
+19th and 20th Century European Philosophy, Aesthetics, Ethics

 Areas of Competence